Names and titles of Władysław II Jagiełło: Supremacy

 The reconstructed Trakai Island Castle, from where Kęstutis and Skirgaila governed as first dukes under Jogaila.

 When Jogaila became the king of Poland in 1386, he reserved his position as the supreme duke of Lithuania.
 At first he appointed his brother Skirgaila as the duke of Trakai, (dux Trocensis), effectively his regent in Lithuania; but Vytautas, the son of the former duke of Trakai, Kęstutis, challenged Skirgaila with the backing of the Teutonic Order, besieged Vilnius, and reduced the outer city to ruins.
 In response, Władysław, as Jogaila was called after ascending the Polish throne, was forced to come to terms with Vytautas.
 Skirgaila stepped down as duke of Trakai and became prince of Kiev, while Vytautas not only replaced him as de facto ruler of Lithuania but was confirmed in the title of magnus dux or grand duke by the terms of the Treaty of Ostrów.
 However, Władysław reserved overlordship as supreme duke or prince, with the higher title of dux supremus.
 While conceding control of the active government of Lithuania, the Polish monarchy by this treaty positioned itself as the overlord of the Lithuanian monarchy.

 Vytautas himself had other intentions: though he accepted the title, he continued to demand Lithuania's complete separation from Poland.
 He also pursued an ambitious expansionist policy to the east, hoping to conquer Novgorod and Pskov, and he is known to have styled himself velikii kniaz or grand prince, a term borrowed from Kievan Rus'.
-Vytautas even had himself crowned a king by local nobles in 1398.
 But in 1399, his forces and those of his ally, Khan Tokhtamysh of the White Horde, were crushed by the Timurids at the Battle of the Vorskla River.
 The defeat left him with no choice but to submit to Władysław's overlordship once more.